node-red/node-red.github.io/docs/getting-started/installation.md

 ### Serial port

-If you want to use a serial port on a device running Node.js v0.10.x or v0.12.x and you aren't using a Raspberry Pi with the pre-installed image then you will need to manually install an older version of the serial port node.
+If you want to use the serial port node when using Node.js v0.10.x or v0.12.x you will need to manually install an older version of the serial port node.
 To do this:

-    cd ~/.node-red
+    cd $HOME/.node-red
-    npm i node-red-node-serialport@0.0.5
+    npm install node-red-node-serialport@0.0.5

 ### Next steps